 In the early 90s, most major photography companies assumed photographic film would remain a photography staple forever.
 Almost no one, including major film company Kodak, recognized the rising threat of digital film in time to respond effectively.
 However, this new film medium almost replaced traditional film within a few years, leading Kodak to file for Chapter 11 bankruptcy protection in January 2012 after several difficult years.

-However, in September 2013, Kodak restructured their business plan to mimic that of Fujifilm, which survived the digital film revolution comparatively intact.
-Kodak is now working hard to recover their losses by creating a narrower focus, discarding liabilities, rebranding while capitalizing on their current recognition and learning from competitors.
+However, in September 2013, Kodak restructured its business plan to mimic that of Fujifilm, which survived the digital film revolution comparatively intact.
+Kodak is now working hard to recover its losses by creating a narrower focus, discarding liabilities, rebranding while capitalizing on their current recognition and learning from competitors.
 While Kodak hasn’t fully recovered—the second half of 2014 will likely determine the company’s continued existence—they’re making some important moves to get their business back on track after a difficult restructuring.

 Corporate insolvency isn’t a problem any business plans for, yet especially after the still-recent economic downturn, more and more businesses have found themselves in difficult financial situations.
-Dealing with insolvency and considering a restructuring or a bankruptcy can be frightening, but it isn’t an impossible situation.
+Dealing with insolvency and considering restructuring or bankruptcy can be frightening, but it isn’t an impossible situation.
 The rest of this blog will discuss corporate insolvency in Canada and explore ways to move forward when your business finds itself in this unfortunate situation.

 Corporate Insolvency and/or Bankruptcy

-The Companies’ Creditors Arrangement Act (CCAA) and the Bankruptcy and Insolvency Act (BIA) govern corporate insolvency and bankruptcy in Canada.
+The Companies Creditors Arrangement Act (CCAA) and the Bankruptcy and Insolvency Act (BIA) govern corporate insolvency and bankruptcy in Canada.
 Insolvency is the condition that leads companies to file for bankruptcy; it occurs when your liabilities outnumber your assets or when a company is unable to meet liabilities as they become due.
-Bankruptcy and receivership are possible results when a company is unable to meet their obligations.
+Bankruptcy and receivership are possible results when a company is unable to meet its obligations.
 Assigning a company into Bankruptcy is the process of legally declaring that it is necessary to realize on the assets of the company as it can no longer pay its debts.

 Businesses can explore a few options when they become insolvent, including a Division I proposal, restructuring, or bankruptcy.